 Adjust sleep times slowly

 While winding back the clock means that it is darker at bedtime (hurray!) it also unfortunately means that it is lighter earlier in the morning than it was last week (boooooo!).
 Seeing as the presence of light is one of the main triggers for a human to wake, a tactic for daylight savings related early rising is to make the room as dark as possible to delay your toddler’s morning wake time.
 Blackout blinds will also help when the clocks go forward to block out that extra bright light at night!

 And finally – be patient!

-Most families report that they feel the repercussions of the time change for as long as a week after the end of daylight savings time.
+Most families report that they feel the repercussions of the time change for as long as a week after the beginning and end of daylight savings time.
 Be prepared to deal with a slightly grumpier toddler who is probably feeling the effects of the time change more than you are and try to make allowances for that.

 Originally posted 1st April 2015